Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 These climbing skins carried us through steep uphill dawn patrols at Monarch Mountain Resort and Snow King Mountain, long, all-day tours in the Tetons, remote hut trips in the Colorado Rockies, and up a few peak summit missions in the Sawatch Range.

-While testing the best climbing skins, we considered grip, glide, packability, durability and more.
-We thought about what type of skier and conditions are best for each skin.
+While testing the best climbing skins, we considered grip, glide, packability, durability, and more.
+Our testing took into account which type of skier and conditions are best for each skin.

 We pushed these skins (and will continue to do so over the next couple of seasons) to further evaluate their durability and their ability to weather wear and tear.
-We used them in a range of temperatures, from 20 below freezing in January to warm spring days in May and June.
+Testing occurred in a range of temperatures, from 20 below freezing in January to warm spring days in May and June.

 Once you find the ideal climbing skin for your needs, be sure to consult our guides to the best backcountry ski boots, best backcountry ski bindings, and best backcountry skis to round out your setup.